Tiledesk/.github/profile/README.md

 Design your conversation flow once with our Multichannel Support feature and let Tiledesk optimize it for different channels like WhatsApp, Facebook, Telegram, and Email.

+### Multi-tenant - One installation, multiple projects

+Tiledesk installation is natively multi-tenant.
+You can manage multiple tenants (projects) with a single Tiledesk installation.
+Each project is a sandbox collecting and securely isolating all the necessary resources as project's teammaates with different roles, multiple AI Agents and RAGs, queues etc.

 # How to Install Tiledesk

 You can easily try out Tiledesk by installing it with our Docker compose deployment package.
 Alternatively, experience the platform online by creating a free account.
 It's hassle-free and completely free, just like our code! 🙂